Clearing and adjustment at Norwich University of the Arts

 How does Clearing work?

-You apply through UCAS after 30 June 2018.
+You are applying for 2019 entry for the first time.
 You will go straight into Clearing when you set up a UCAS profile.

 You have not met your offer.
-You may still be accepted by your Firm or Insurance choice, but if not UCAS will enter you into Clearing automatically and you will be given a Clearing number.
+You may still be accepted by your Firm or Insurance choice, but if not UCAS will enter you into Clearing automatically.

 You have changed your mind about which University you want to go to.
-Just be sure to contact your firm choice university and ask them to release you into Clearing.
+You can release your application into Clearing on your UCAS Track and make a new choice.

 You already have your exam results but have not been made any offers by a university.